 In accordance with the Utah Medicaid State Plan, and section 1902(a)(73) of the Social Security Act and the DHHS Intergovernmental Policy 01.19 Formal DHHS Tribal Consultation and Urban Indian Organization Conferment Process Policy, the State ensures that a meaningful consultation process occurs in a timely manner on program decisions or policy impacting Indian Tribes and the Urban Indian Organization (UIO) in the State of Utah.
 DIH has notified the DHHS Tribal Health Liaison of the waiver amendment.
-As a result of this notification, DIH will begin to engage in the tribal consultation process by attending the Utah Indian Health Advisory Board (UIHAB) meeting on June 14, 2024 to present this demonstration amendment.
+As a result of this notification, DIH began to engage in the tribal consultation process by attending the Utah Indian Health Advisory Board (UIHAB) meeting on June 21, 2024, to present this demonstration amendment.
+UIHAB was supportive of the amendment.
+No further comments were received.